Mikael Backlund Game Preview: Flames vs. Sabres

 Backlund Stats vs. the Sabres in 2022-23

-- Defensively, the Sabres allowed 297 total goals (3.6 per game) to rank 26th in league play.
+- Defensively, the Sabres allowed 297 total goals (3.6 per game) to rank 26th in NHL play.

 - They had the league's 19th-ranked goal differential at -4.